mdaliyan/govert/README.md

 ## Benchmarks:

+govert uses reflection to detect data types so it may not be what you want if you have so many ops and you need code performance to be high.
+Otherwise it’s ok for simple use cases, build prototypes or learning purpose.

-Converting numbers like int, in16, int32, in64, float32, float64, uint, uint, uint16, uint32, uint64
+Converting numbers like int, in16, int32, in64, float32, float64, uint, uint, uint16, uint32,
-to each other with govert is totally non-optimal.
+uint64 to each other with govert is totally non-optimal.
 Just convert them like this.

 ````go
  var a float32 = 331.23
  var b int64 = int64(a)
 ````

 If you have an interface and you have to check type before converting it, or you are trying to convert something to string or vice versa, using govert makes sense.

 <table>
     <thead>